Vaccine Considerations for Specific Groups

 Steroids, which can weaken the immune system, are often given to people with diseases such as asthma, rheumatologic diseases and poison ivy.
 If people are taking steroids for any reason, they should discuss with their doctor whether it is safe to proceed with the vaccination schedule.
 In general, the following rules apply:

 It is safe to be vaccinated.
 The use of topical or inhaled steroids does not prevent the administration of vaccines.

 Steroids taken by mouth for less than two weeks

 It is safe to be vaccinated.

 People should not receive "live, weakened" vaccines if they have been taking high doses of steroids by mouth for more than two weeks.
 (A high dose is considered to be that greater than 2 milligrams (mg) per kilogram [2.2 pounds] of prednisone per day).
-The live viral vaccines include measles, mumps, rubella, varicella (chickenpox), shingles and rotavirus.
+The live viral vaccines include measles, mumps, rubella, varicella (chickenpox), rotavirus, and intranasal version of influenza.
 These vaccines can be given about three months after steroids have been stopped, although the rotavirus vaccine has age restrictions, so patients should discuss their situation with their healthcare provider.